microsoft/vscode-extension-samples/.github/SAMPLE_GUIDELINE.md

 ## 3: .vscode

 - 3.1: launch.json: use 0.2.0 version.
-- 3.2: extensions.json: use `eg2.tslint`.
-- 3.3: settings.json: use `"editor.insertSpaces": false`.
+- 3.2: settings.json: use `"editor.insertSpaces": false`.
 This ensure when user opens the subfolder, tab indentation is enforced.

 ## 4: Dependencies